bobi/felix-annotation-processor/README.md

 The plugin doesn't support JavaDoc parsing.

 # Build Setup
-This Requires is Intellij 12.
-Please execute "gradlew copyLibs" on the command line to prepare needed libraries.
+This Requires is Intellij 14.
+Please execute "gradlew build" on the command line to build the project.

 # Thanks To
 Thanks to [arikkfir](https://github.com/arikkfir) for sharing his project [Apache-Felix-IntelliJ-Plugin](https://github.com/arikkfir/Apache-Felix-IntelliJ-Plugin)